Specialist Legal advice 24/7:

 An arrest can only be necessary to:

-• Prevent the person being injured, causing damage to property, committing an offence against public decency or causing unlawful obstruction of a highway;
+• prevent the person being injured, causing damage to property, committing an offence against public decency or causing unlawful obstruction of a highway;

-• Protect a child or vulnerable person;
+• protect a child or vulnerable person;

-• Allow prompt and effective investigation of the offence or the conduct of the person; or
+• allow prompt and effective investigation of the offence or the conduct of the person; or

-• Prevent the person disappearing.
+• prevent the person disappearing.

 Upon arrest, unless exceptional circumstances exist, a person must be given a caution and a record of arrest must be made.